V-Cent/Eddienput/README.md

 Eddienput (pronounced "edd-input") is a programmable virtual controller mainly aimed at enhancing training mode for all fighting games on PC.

+## Transparency Fork

+Provides manual control of P2 by mimicking P1, which can be helpful to test certain scenarios.
+To activate transparency mode, press F12.
+(Keep in mind that on Steam, F12 is also screenshot.)

+Changes:

+- Transparency Mode (F12).
+- Stick support for Transparency Mode
+- Simple stick methods for vcontroller.
+- New vcontroller.dll.
+- Changed interrupt key from BACK to R3 (Right Stick Click).

 ## Prerequisites:

 Install ViGEmBusSetup_x64.msi (provided with the program)

+## Simple Build Instructions

+Requirements:

+- Python 3.7 (Important!
+3.8 and 3.9 will not work) (<https://www.python.org/downloads/release/python-379/>)
+- Recommendation: rename exe to python37 and run everything (pip and pipenv) under python37 -m ...
+- PyInstaller (pip), Pipenv(pip), Visual Studio 2019 (used 2022 and it worked)
+- PyQt5 (pip), pynput (pip), XInput-Python (pip)

+Steps:

+- Clone Repo (git clone `https://github.com/V-Cent/Eddienput.git` --recurse-submodules)
+- Go into ViGEmClient and Build for Release
+- Go into vcontroller and Build for Release

+On your terminal of choice:

+- Install dependencies (python37 -m pipenv install)
+- Enter into the project's virtualenv (python37 -m pipenv shell)
+- Run .\altBuild.bat

+Done

 ## Usage: